AdamSobieski/Narratology/README.md

 ## Buffering, Chunks, and Segments

-One could add capabilities for incremental interpreters and comprehenders to buffer arriving inputs into abstract chunks or segments.
+Depending upon the nature of `TInput`, one could add capabilities for incremental interpreters and comprehenders to buffer arriving inputs into abstract chunks or segments.

 ```cs
 public interface IBufferingInterpretationNode<TSelf, TInput, TDifference> :